surniaulula/wpsso-wc-metadata/readme.txt

 <!-- /about -->

-The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable each product metadata (aka custom field), along with customizing the label and placeholder values for the available languages (aka WordPress locales).
+The *SSO &gt; WC Metadata* settings page allows you to enable or disable each product metadata (aka custom field), along with customizing the label and placeholder values for the available languages (aka WordPress locales).

 The product global identifier values (ie. MPN, ISBN, GTIN-14, GTIN-13, GTIN-12, GTIN-8, and GTIN) are searchable from both the front-end webpage, and the admin WooCommerce Products page.

-The WPSSO Product Metadata for WooCommerce add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth (aka length), width, height, weight, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.
+The WPSSO Schema Product Metadata for WooCommerce add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth (aka length), width, height, weight, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.

 <h3>Includes WooCommerce Fluid Volume Units</h3>